Unleash the Artist Within: Empowering Seniors Through Creative Expression

 My name is Isha Kotha

-My passion for this cause began in childhood, joining my mom at work and spending time with the geriatric population she treated.
-A
+My passion for this cause began in childhood, when I joined my mom at work and spent time with the geriatric population she treated.
+As I gained familiarity with them, their problems felt more personal to me.

-This idea became even more of a passion to me when the seniors themselves told me that they could never create a piece of art.
-This resonated with me, as I remembered feeling the same way when I first started making art.
+This idea became even more of a passion to me when the seniors themselves conveyed to me that they believed making "good" art was impossible.
+This resonated with me, as I recalled feeling the same way when I first began my art journey.
 These two ideas ignited my commitment to address this problem: to show the seniors that they can still do anything and find immense joy in creative expression.

 My ultimate vision for how my work will change things is to show the geriatric population that they can still partake in all activities, even though they do not believe they can achieve it themselves.